belle2/tools/doc/index-01-tools.rst

 .. note:: In the following it is assumed that you have configured your `access to the code repository`_

-If you want to install the Belle II Software without CVMFS please have a look at the following documents, otherwise if you have CVMFS available please continue with the :ref:`cvmfs-setup`
+If you want to install the Belle II Software without CVMFS please have a look at the following documents, otherwise if you have CVMFS available please continue with the :ref:`cvmfs_setup`

 .. toctree::
    :maxdepth: 1